saahil-mehta/urltopdf/README.md

 ### Function: `save_webpages_as_pdfs`

-This function converts one or multiple HTML URLs to PDFs and saves them in a specified subfolder within the `GCP-KnowledgeBase` directory.
+This function converts one or multiple HTML URLs to PDFs and saves them in a specified subfolder within the `webpage-KnowledgeBase` directory.

 #### Parameters:
 - `urls` (list or str): A list of HTML URLs or a single URL to be converted to PDFs.
-- `destination` (str): The subfolder within `GCP-KnowledgeBase` where PDFs will be saved.
+- `destination` (str): The subfolder within `webpage-KnowledgeBase` where PDFs will be saved.

 #### Example:
 ```python